Injury Prevention Program

 - The A Su Salud program is a community effort made up of volunteers, churches, clinics, schools, support staff, nutrition centers, local business and Media.

-- A Su Salud Injury Prevention Program is funded by UHS.
+- A Su Salud Injury Prevention Program is funded by University Health.
 By using a community-based approach, A Su Salud has offered information to the public on a variety of health issues.

 - The model has been implemented nationwide in San Diego, San Francisco, Miami, Brownsville, San Antonio and New York.